ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/backup-overview.markdown

   A logical backup is a compressed JSON dump of database contents, including documents, index definitions, and [additional data](../../server/ongoing-tasks/backup-overview#backup-contents) that can be stored in [full](../../server/ongoing-tasks/backup-overview#full-backup) and [incremental](../../server/ongoing-tasks/backup-overview#incremental-backup) backups.

-   * After a database restore, the dataset is re-indexed by the backed up index definitions.
+   * After a database restore, the dataset is re-indexed by the backed-up index definitions.
-     This can be time consuming in large datasets.
+     This can be time-consuming in large datasets.
 #### Snapshot
   A snapshot is a binary image of the database contents, full indexes, and [additional data](../../server/ongoing-tasks/backup-overview#backup-contents) at a given point in time.